ImroBr/phamwiki/STPA.md

 # System-Theoretic Process Analysis

 ## Introduction
-System-Theoretic Process Analysis (STPA) is fairly recent hazard analysis technique.
+System-Theoretic Process Analysis (STPA) is fairly recent top-down hazard analysis technique.
 This technique is generally used in larger, complex systems.
 What differentiates the STPA method from other traditional hazard analysis techniques is the emphasis on (abstract) intended functionality of subsystems from the top down, rather than a regression into the smallest subsystems or components of a system.
 Another differentiating approach of STPA is the conclusion that unsafe interactions between system components could occur, when none of those individual system components may have failed.

 ## History
 STPA is a analysis technique developed by [Nancy Leveson](http://sunnyday.mit.edu/bio-serious.html) and [John P. Thomas](http://web.mit.edu/jthomas4/www/index.htm).
 It is founded upon _System-Theoretic Accident Model and Process_ (STAMP), which is in turn based on Systems Theory.